testcontainers/testcontainers-java/docs/modules/databases/mongodb.md

 General information about Atlas Search can be found here:
 [https://www.mongodb.com/docs/atlas/atlas-search/](https://www.mongodb.com/docs/atlas/atlas-search/)

-### Container Healthcheck
-This process should be seamless to you whilst using the MongoDBAtlasLocalContainer, however for information:
-You cannot start calling Atlas Search commands, such as creating Atlas Search indexes, until the container is ready.
-The container takes some seconds to attain readiness, whilst:

-* MongoDB database starts
-* MongoDB initialises itself as a replica set
-* MongoT starts and connects to the MongoDB database ready to follow Change Streams for indexing
-* MongoDB connects to MongoT ready to perform $search and $vectorSearch queries

-The MongoDBAtlasLocalContainer uses the container's `runner healthcheck` command to check for readiness.

 ## Adding this module to your project dependencies

 Add the following dependency to your `pom.xml`/`build.gradle` file: